The EPI-NO Childbirth Trainer

 Optimum training is achieved when the balloon size has reached a diameter of 8.5 -10 cm (3-4 inches) and can be pushed out while inflated.
 EPI-NO pelvic floor muscle exercises can be practiced throughout the pregnancy, and recommenced 4-6 weeks following birth after consultation with your doctor.

 A German Study indicated a shorter 2nd Stage of Labour and better APGAR Scores for EPI-NO babies.

 It is recommended that women consult a health professional before using EPI-NO to determine whether EPI-NO is the right choice for their individual circumstances and medical history.

-"The human body performs more efficiently in any physical activity when the body has trained and prepared for it.
-Childbirth is no Exception"
+“The human body performs to maximum efficiency in any physical activity when correctly trained and prepared.
+Childbirth is no exception”

 Dr Wilhelm Horkel, Starnberg Germany